 Every shoe, sequin, orchestral part and lighting gel comes at a price.
 And without skilled footwear supervisors, workroom managers, armourers, music librarians, stage managers and technicians, no production would reach the stage.
 That's why the £26 million you contribute each year, through donations small and large, is so important.

-Whenever you make a gift to the Royal Opera House Foundation, become a Friend or Patron or leave a legacy, you play a crucial role in creating extraordinary performances, outstanding craftsmanship and inspiring education work.
+Whenever you make a gift to The Royal Opera House Foundation, become a Friend or Patron or leave a gift in your will, you play a crucial role in creating extraordinary performances, outstanding craftsmanship and inspiring learning and participation projects.

 Each Season Cheryl Knight and her colleague Ron Taylor source 2,100 pairs of shoes for Royal Opera productions; from traditional Japanese sandals to 50s-style court shoes.
 Each pair must then be prepared: the shoes might require dying, rubber soles must be fixed (a health and safety requirement), a fitting arranged and then, if necessary, the shoes might be stretched to be just right.
 Don't forget they must also undertake the cleaning, mending and re-touching of all the shoes already used on stage.
 As Cheryl says: